coldweaver0/Python/README.md

 # Python
-Code here was made by me.
+These codes were made by me.
 May take reference from others.